Boris Johnson's former assistant says she felt like his nanny - ExBulletin

 Boris Johnson’s former assistant says she felt like his nanny

-Boris Johnson’s former senior aide said she felt like his nanny in an unflattering description of her behavior in the top job, recalling how she scheduled her naps and soothed her tantrums.
+A former senior aide to Boris Johnson has said she felt like his nanny in an unflattering description of her behavior in the top job, recalling how she scheduled her naps and soothed her tantrums.

 Cleo Watson, brought to No 10 as an ally of Dominic Cummings, described how Mr Johnson needed home training to take precautionary measures to protect others when he was mad during the pandemic, how he made jokes such as the kung-flu and that he would pretend to bend over when she went to take his temperature.